Central Highlands Regional Council’s Transformation

 Why should Governments embrace the winds of change regarding the ever-changing IT landscapes?

-Because IT is an integral part of Government, so its role will continue to expand
+Because IT is an integral part of Government, its role will continue to expand

 Central Highlands Regional Council (CHRC) are a local government organisation in Queensland’s Central Highlands region.
 They are responsible for providing services and infrastructure to the communities within their jurisdiction.
 With over 30,000 residents relying on CHRC’s support, they play a crucial role in shaping the future of the regions they support.